Ethical Governance for Therapy in Ottawa at Eleusium

 We are committed to:

-• Evolving with emerging standards in psychedelic-assisted psychotherapy
+• Evolving with emerging standards in psychotherapy

 • Engaging with peer networks, educators, and researchers in the field